All Episodes

 They can be anywhere in the world and run this thing by computer like we're talking tonight.

-Right, they have a watchman on site.
+Right, they have a watchman on site who's totally ignorant of the scientific application.

-And that's the extent of it.
+And that's the extent.

-Now, they have put people on site from the University of Alaska, you know, to watch computer screens and so forth.
+Now, they have put people On site from the University of Alaska, you know, to watch computer screens and so forth.

-The committee was composed of the following members, and then it lists the committee chairman and the membership, and what I find stunningly interesting, Along with Paul Bernhardt and Dennis Papadopoulos and Herbert Carlton and William Gordon is the name of Roland D. Sikdeoff.
+And what I find stunningly interesting, along with Paul Bernhardt and Dennis Papadopoulos and Herbert Carlson and William Gordon, gives the name Roland D. Sikdeov.

-Art, do you recognize Roland Sikdeoff?
+All right, do you recognize Roland Sikdeov?

 I do not, no.

-Roland Sikdeoff was the chief science advisor to Mikhail Gorbachev and head of the Soviet Union's space program.
+Rolik Tikdeov was the chief science advisor to Mikhail Gorbachev and head of the Soviet Union's space program.

 He is a plasma physicist.